smscommunity/sms-guide/info/retime/circle-mash.md

 Our goal is to retime a gameplay segment that starts with a circle mash *(= immediately-skippable cutscene outward circle wipe, e.g. all secrets, Pinna 3, Noki 3)* and has SGT visible (*e.g. secret-only retime from full-level*).

 ## Rationale
-We can't see the SGT on the frame it would equal zero on a run of solely this segment, so we have to use a later reference frame and replace the part before with an estimate (a pessimistic one from a sample, like for loads – see [here](https://tiny.cc/smsilretiming), *Circle* tab).
+We can't see the SGT on the *start-zero* frame, when it'd equal zero on a run of solely this segment, so we have to use a later reference *start-visible* frame and replace the part before it with an estimate (a pessimistic one from a sample – see [here](https://tiny.cc/smsilretiming), *Circle* tab).
 In fact, since frames can be lost mashing the cutscene, we need a set of consecutive reference frames, and a way to calculate the cs-mash loss.

 ## Calculation
 1. Figure out how many frames were lost on skipping the cutscene.